MannLabs/alphapept/README.md

 To run a workflow, use:
 * `alphapept workflow your_own_workflow.yaml`
-An example workflow is easily generated by running the GUI once and saving the settings which an be modified on a per-project basis.
+An example workflow is easily generated by running the GUI once and saving the settings which can be modified on a per-project basis.

 ### CMD / Python
 1. Create a settings-file.
 This can be done by changing the `default_settings.yaml` in the repository or using the GUI.